scality/Zenko/docs/docsource/Reference/bucket_operations/put_bucket_acl.rst

 *Specifying a Canned ACL*

-Zenko Enterprise supports a set of canned ACLs, each of which has a predefined set of grantees and permissions.
+Zenko supports a set of canned ACLs, each of which has a predefined set of grantees and permissions.

 To grant access permissions by specifying canned ACLs, use the following